10 Holiday Gift Ideas From Local Indigenous Makers and Shops

 Creating quality, small batch, zero-waste clothing is Andréanne Mulaire Dandeneau’s commitment behind her fashion brand, Anne Mulaire.
 The clothing features French and Indigenous touches including beadwork and feather motifs.
 And the zero waste collection takes textiles that would otherwise be headed for a landfill and transforms them into stylish pieces.

-PICK: The Flora blazer features stunning Metis beadwork by Mulaire’s inhouse artist, David Albert.
+PICK: The Riel blazer features stunning embroidery by Mulaire’s inhouse artist, David Albert.

 Cree-Ations & Artists Showcase